 - To complete your research Capstone, you are expected to invest at least 250 hours of work (the equivalent spent on a Capstone project, and about eight weeks of full-time effort in the summer and 32 weeks of quarter-time effort in an academic year).
 This time does not have to be logged, but the advisor is responsible for ensuring the effort occurred.

 - Your project can be led by you or you may contribute to an existing project.
 You must have made sufficient contributions to the research to eventually earn authorship if a paper were to be published, within whatever authorship norms exist in the field of study.
 Your advisor can help you understand authorship expectations.

-- Students are required to present their research at the Undergraduate Research Symposium, the iSchool Research Fair, or the spring iSchool Capstone event.
+- Students are required to present their research at the Undergraduate Research Symposium or the spring iSchool Capstone event.
 You are not required to submit a written report, under the expectation that publication from research may occur on a timeline out of sync with graduation.